-Starting on 15th January 2017 from Antigua, this fully-supported, 27,000 mile circumnavigation extended from 15 to 27 months and comprising four connecting stages, participants can look forward in this event to lengthier, more relaxed exploration of the Pacific and Asian islands, while also discovering more of New Zealand and Australia.
-Through the 27 month event, the route takes in some of the most beautiful regions of the world.
+Starting on 15 January 2017 from Antigua, this fully-supported, 27,000-mile circumnavigation extended from 15 to 27 months and comprising four connecting stages, participants enjoyed a lengthier, more relaxed exploration of the Pacific and Asian islands, while also discovering more of New Zealand and Australia.
+The extended route took in some of the most beautiful regions of the world.

 A live blog series lifting the lid on what this bucket list experience is like on an Oyster Yacht.

 We take you through the key considerations for preparing for this exciting challenge.